 Sign up to get notified (infrequently!) of book launches, promotions, and advanced reading copy opportunities.

-As the Days of Anger weaponize the social landscape into a global uprising against wealth inequality, an idealist pioneering a disruptive technology becomes relentlessly pursued by intragovernmental actors and counter-culture terrorists.
-Across the world, the daughter of a disgraced prize fighter finds her family’s lives imperilled and inexplicably intertwined with humanity’s transhuman future.
-Decisions take on an unpredictable gravity, underscoring the cost of good intentions.
+As the Days of Anger weaponize the social landscape into a global uprising against wealth inequality, an idealist pioneering a disruptive technology is pursued by intragovernmental actors and counter-culture terrorists.
+Across the world, the daughter of a disgraced prize fighter finds her family’s lives imperilled and intertwined with humanity’s transhuman future.
+Decisions take on an unpredictable gravity, underscoring the high cost of good intentions.

-MINUS ONE is a realistic and harrowing exploration of the near future experienced through interconnected characters who courageously navigate a world in turmoil.
-The stakes are both intimate and cast a generational shadow, forcing the question: what would you sacrifice to prevent a calamity only you could envision and appreciate?
+MINUS ONE is a realistic and harrowing exploration of the near future, experienced through interconnected characters who courageously navigate a chaotic world.
+The stakes are both intimate and cast a generational shadow, forcing the question: what would you sacrifice to prevent a calamity only you could envision?

 Note: Cover artwork to be finalized.